retorquere/zotero-better-bibtex/.github/ISSUE_TEMPLATE/Question.md

 ---
-name: Question on use
+name: Question on use, or feature suggestions
-about: You want information on how to use BBT
+about: You want information on how to use BBT, or have an idea for improvement

 ---